zack-horton/Project-Portfolio/README.md

 - Task #1: Produce time-series forecasts for the entire S&P 500 stocks and export the daily updates to a CSV file that is accessible to the front-end chatbot.
 - Task #2: Build a slot-filling model to take an investment question and produce the appropriate SQL query to return to the user to inform their investment decisions.
 - Action: Created LSTM models for time-series forecasting and transformer-encoder model for slot-filling, and packaged them in a Streamlit application for accessibility to users.
-- Result: Developed final presentation and report for project deliverables with a Streamlit application for user-interface.
+- Result: Developed final presentation and report for project deliverables with a Streamlit application for user interface.

 ### Link to Project Repository and Final Deliverables:
 - [GitHub Repository](https://github.com/zack-horton/HODL-Project/tree/main)